particle-iot/docs/src/content/faq/pricing/general-questions.md

 Product **do not count** towards these totals.

 We enforce these caps to ensure that you get the benefit of fleet management features only available with Products.
+You can view your User Device Cloud subscriptions on the <a href="https://console.particle.io/billing" target="_blank">billing page</a> of the Console to get an idea of how close you are to these caps.

-Note that we count both official Particle devices + Compounds towards these counts, categorized by connectivity type.
+Note that we count both official Particle devices + Compounds towards these totals, categorized by connectivity type.
 For instance, Raspberry Pis provisioned to the Particle Cloud will be counted towards your Wi-Fi device count.